timhowgego/Aquius/README.md

 ### Network

-Each `link` (service, detailed below) is categorised with an `integer` product ID.
-The definition of a product is flexible: The network might be organised by different brands, operators, or vehicles - or potentially even hacked for broad time ranges.
-(Beware that such a hack is likely to cause excessive duplication of similar links in the dataset, which could bloat file size and thus increase the initial load time, but subsequently should have minimal impact on computational performance.)
+Each `link` (detailed below) is categorised with an `integer` product ID.
+The definition of a product is flexible: The network might be organised by different brands, operators, or vehicles.
 One or more products ID(s) are grouped into network filters, each network filter becoming an option for the user.
 Products can be added to more than one network filter, and there is no limit on the total number of filters, beyond practical usability: An interface with a hundred network filters would be hard to both digest and navigate.

 The dataset's `network` key consists of an `Array` of network filters, in the order they are to be presented in the User Interface.
 This order should be kept constant once the dataset is released, since each network filter is referenced in hashable options by its index in the `Array`.
 Each network filter itself consists of an `Array` of two parts: